dpandrader/car_sale_api/README.md

 # car_sale_api
 This API utilizes a dataset of car sales.
-The project aims to demonstrate software engineering skills through practices such as creating and managing Python virtual environments, as well as developing and deploying a web application on a cloud platform
+The project aims to demonstrate software engineering skills through practices such as creating and managing Python virtual environments, as well as developing and deploying a web application on a cloud platform.